-What Is English Clotted Cream?
+What Is It?

-Where Does Clotted Cream Come From?
+Where Does It Come From?

-How to Eat Clotted Cream
+How to Eat It

-The cream is not restricted to the afternoon teas, though used in much the same way as double or thick cream.
+The cream is not restricted to the afternoon teas, though it is used in much the same way as double or thick cream.

-In the summer months a huge dollop of clotted cream on fresh strawberries, or any berry for that matter.
+In the summer months, a huge dollop of clotted cream goes well on fresh strawberries or any berry for that matter.
 The two together are the actual foods of the season.
-The famous Strawberries and Cream of Wimbledon though does not use clotted cream, that will simply be thick or whipped cream.
+The famous "Strawberries and Cream of Wimbledon" sounds like it should use clotted cream, but it does not.
+That special dish is made with thick or whipped cream.

 Just as there are ways to use it, it stands to reason that there are ways to not use it.
 Clotted cream cannot be whipped and is too thick to use in or on a cake.
 Clotted cream is not good to use in cooking in the same way that other creams are.